 But besides that, your body goes to work producing all sorts of hormones.
 These hormones are what then turn around and help the function of your brain cells.
 Not only does it help the function of the brain cells that you currently have, but exercise also promotes the growth of new ones.

-If you exercise at least twenty minutes every day, you can vastly improve your brain’s ability to hold onto its ability to keep the memory banks in good working order.
+If you exercise at least twenty minutes every day, you can vastly improve your brain’s capacity to hold onto its ability to keep the memory banks in good working order.
 So as you can see, exercising to keep your brain functioning is a very good thing.

 Increase Your Learning and Keep More of Your Memories

 Mental stimulation is what helps you keep your brain working the way that it should.
 To keep your brain’s memory function working well, you have to give it plenty of activity to think about or do.

 Neurons in your brain are what is linked to keeping the cells in the brain healthy.
 In order to be healthy, your brain needs BDNF or brain-derived neurotrophic factor.